 Role at FSG

-Laura is a senior leader at FSG and has worked with clients to address a wide range of global health and development issues.
-Laura currently leads FSG’s Global Health impact area.
+Laura was part of the founding team at FSG and has worked with clients to address a wide range of global health and development issues.
+In addition to being a leader in FSG’s Global Health practice, Laura currently leads FSG’s engagements in gender equity.
 She has led research in dozens of countries in Africa, South Asia, and Latin America where she has evaluated in-country operations of partners, assessed impact and opportunities for new initiatives, and developed relationships for long-term strategic initiatives.
 Laura has published several papers and frequently represents FSG speaking at conferences around the world.
-Some of her recent clients include The Rockefeller Foundation, The Partnership for Maternal, Newborn and Child Health, Women’s World Banking, and Bill & Melinda Gates Foundation.
+Some of her recent clients include The Ford Foundation, The Rockefeller Foundation, the LEGO Foundation, UPS, AB InBev, The Partnership for Maternal, Newborn and Child Health, Women’s World Banking, and Bill & Melinda Gates Foundation.

 Laura started her career at Deloitte Consulting, focused on large-scale organizational change initiatives.
 In addition to her client work, Laura took a leave of absence in 2004 to work in Tanzania, where she conducted cost analyses of various social marketing programs for Population Services International.